mohay22/task3/README.md

-today i added some changes
+today i added some changed the work
-today nicholas changed
-ayub changed